breardon7/Music-Genre-Classification/README.md

 ## Code Execution

-1.To successfully execute the code, make sure you have following libraries installed on your python interpreter enviroment:
+1. To successfully execute the code, make sure you have following libraries installed on your python interpreter enviroment:

 * skilearn
 * pyqt5